nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 ### Automatic Transaction Management

-ABP framework implements automatic management of unit of work and transactions through middleware, MVC global filters, and interceptors.
+ABP Framework implements automatic management of Unit of Work and transactions through middlewares, MVC global filters, and interceptors.
 In most cases, you don't need to manage them manually

 ### Transaction Behavior for HTTP Requests

 By default, the framework adopts an intelligent transaction management strategy for HTTP requests:
-- `GET` requests won't start a transactional unit of work
+- `GET` requests won't start a transactional unit of work because there is no data modification
 - Other HTTP requests (`POST/PUT/DELETE` etc.) will start a transactional unit of work

 ### Manual Transaction Control